-I’m not a professional recruiter although I’m not sure if they will be able to help you with your questions either.
-They are after all obligated to their clients, the companies.
-But bear with me, as we take a look at common dilemmas faced by individuals new to the working environment.
+I’m not a professional recruiter, although I’m not sure if they will be able to help you with your questions either.
+They are, after all, obligated to their clients, the companies.
+But bear with me as we look at common dilemmas faced by individuals new to the working environment.

-Here are 5 dilemmas you’d probably face as a first-time employee.
+Here are five dilemmas you’d probably face as a first-time employee.

 1. Negotiating Your Salary

 Let’s start with before you get your first job: at the interview table.
-One of the harder things to talk about during the interview for your first job is the salary range.
-Despite what you believe about what you are worth, the company has another set of beliefs as to how much they are willing to pay you.
+One of the more challenging things to talk about during the interview for your first job is the salary range.
+Despite what you believe about what you are worth, the company has another set of beliefs about how much they are willing to pay you.
 This usually coincides with the budget they have at hand.

 Find The Range